-I never thought to simmer down maple syrup until it turns thick, viscous, and extremely maple-y until I made Bill Yosses’s maple ice cream recipe.
+I never thought to simmer down maple syrup until it turns thick, viscous, and extremely maple-y until I made Bill Yosses’ maple ice cream recipe.
 Yosses, the pastry chef at the White House and a good friend of mine (we wrote a cookbook together), reduces the syrup to eliminate as much of the water as possible, which gives the smoothest, silkiest textured ice cream imaginable, with an intense maple flavor.
 He also recommends reducing maple syrup for any recipe in which you want an extremely vibrant maple character.

-After trying his amazing ice cream recipe, I began to think about what else might benefit from reduced maple syrup’s profound caramel sweetness, and came up with pecan pie recipe.
+After trying his amazing ice cream recipe, I began to think about what else might benefit from reduced maple syrup’s profound caramel sweetness and came up with a pecan pie recipe.
 The problem with most maple pecan pies is that the maple becomes shy and quiet in the company of all those assertive toasted nuts.
 Simmering down the syrup, I hoped, would help it hold its own.
 So I tried it and it worked beautifully, with the sweet maple in perfect balance with the nutty pecans.
 It became my go-to pecan pie technique for years.

-Not Partial to Pecans?
+Not partial to pecans?
 Toasted cashews would be a really nice, buttery, soft substitute for the pecans.

-Ooooh Now We’re Talking… Sometimes I like to drizzle melted extra-bitter (72 percent) chocolate all over the top of the pie.
+Drizzle a little melted extra-bitter (72 percent) chocolate all over the top of the pie.
 It helps cut the sweetness and adds chocolate, which never hurts anything.

-Spiced Maple Pecan Pie Recipe
+Spiced Maple Pecan Pie with Star Anise

-- For the crust
+For the crust

 - 1 1/4 cups all-purpose flour